ssp21/ssp21-spec/ssp21.md

 }
 ```

-* **HMAC_SHA256_16** - Cleartext user data with the authentication tag set to HMAC-SHA256 truncated to the leftmost 16 bytes.
+* **`HMAC_SHA256_16`** - Cleartext user data with the authentication tag set to HMAC-SHA256 truncated to the leftmost 16 bytes.

 ##### Handshake Mode

-The *Handshake Mode* enumeration specifies which procedure both parties use to derive session keys.
+The `HandshakeMode` enumeration specifies which procedure both parties use to derive session keys.
 Each mode interprets certain
 fields in the handshake messages in different ways.

 ```